elvanalandi/Home-Cybersecurity-Lab/Splunk/Mimikatz Detection/README.md

-## Mimikatz Detection Using Sysmon in Splunk
+## Mimikatz Detection Using Sysmon and Windows PowerShell Event in Splunk
 ### Table of Contents
 - [Overview](#overview)
 - [Requirements](#requirements)